diegoluisi/diegoluisi/curriculum/Diego_Luisi_EN.md

 * Role:
   * As an SRE, my challenge is to work with the development and product teams and create automations that provide better observability of the application, guaranteed by automated processes that facilitate the deployment of new applications, generating greater competitiveness for the business.
 * Technologies:
-  * [ArgoCD, Crossplane, GCP, GKE, GitHub, GitHub Actions, Helm, Istio, Kubernetes, Loki, OpenShift, SealedSecrets]
+  * [ArgoCD, Backstage, Crossplane, Grafana, GCP, GKE, GitHub, GitHub Actions, Helm Charts, Istio, Kafka, Kubernetes (GKE and Anthos), Kustomize, Loki, OpenShift, Prometheus, Thanos, SealedSecrets]

 ### Dafiti Group (GFG Group) II